JBGreisman/emacs/README.md

 - `jedi`: Useful auto-completion package for Python ([jedi repo](https://github.com/tkf/emacs-jedi))

-Several additional plug-ins are required as dependencies for these plug-ins to work, but `el-get` should be able to handle these dependencies rather transparently.
+Several additional plug-ins are required as dependencies for these plug-ins to work, but `el-get` should automatically install these as well